Yuvankrish3012/online-movie-ticket-booking-system/README.md

-# Welcome to your Lovable project.
+# Welcome to your Lovable project

 ## Project info